luca-heltai/P1.8_seed/D7-hands-on/readme.rst

 Here goes Stefano's notes

-exercise 1: measure overhead of docker container on HPL benchmark
+Tutorial 1: measure overhead of docker container on HPL benchmark
 __________________________________________________________________

-Stefano's notes
+see tutorial1 directory and readme.rst file

 exercise 2: create your own docker container for scientific application and play with them